MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/plan-design/migrate-from-ad-rms-to-azure-rms.md

 ### Migration limitations

 -   Although the migration process supports migrating your server licensing certificate (SLC) key to a hardware security module (HSM) for Azure Information Protection, Exchange Online does not currently support this configuration for the Rights Management service that is used by Azure Information Protection.
 If you want full IRM functionality with Exchange Online after you migrate to Azure Information Protection, your Azure Information Protection tenant key must be [managed by Microsoft](../plan-design/plan-implement-tenant-key.md#choose-your-tenant-key-topology-managed-by-microsoft-the-default-or-managed-by-you-byok).
-Alternatively, you can run IRM with reduced functionality in Exchange Online when your Azure Information Protection tenant is managed by you (BYOK).
+Alternatively, you can run IRM with reduced functionality in Exchange Online when your tenant key for Azure Information Protection is managed by you (BYOK).
 For more information about using Exchange Online with the Azure Rights Management service, see [Step 8.
 Configure IRM integration for Exchange Online](migrate-from-ad-rms-phase4.md#step-8-configure-irm-integration-for-exchange-online) from these migration instructions.

 -   If you have software and clients that are not supported by the Rights Management service that is used by Azure Information Protection, they will not be able to protect or consume content that is protected by Azure Rights Management.
-Be sure to check the supported applications and clients sections from the [Requirements for Azure Rights Management](../get-started/requirements-azure-rms.md) article.
+Be sure to check the supported applications and clients sections from [Requirements for Azure Rights Management](../get-started/requirements-azure-rms.md).

 -   If you import your on-premises key to Azure Information Protection as archived (you do not set the TPD to be the active during the import process) and you migrate users in batches for a phased migration, content that is newly protected by the migrated users will not be accessible to users who remain on AD RMS.
 In this scenario, whenever  possible, keep the migration time short and migrate users in logical batches such that if they collaborate with one another, they are migrated together.